AbdulKhaliq59/Alx-zero_day/README.md

-I hpe it is updated
+I hope it is updated